kylederkacz/lettuce-farmer/README.md

 [Package Control](http://wbond.net/sublime_packages/package_control) is by far the easiest way to install Lettuce-Farmer.
-Once you have Package Control installed and SublimeText2 restarted, select Package Control (Sublime Text 2 > Preferences > Package Control) and then 'Install Package'.
+Once you have Package Control installed and SublimeText2 restarted, select Package Control (`Preferences > Package Control`) and then 'Install Package'.
 Once they package list comes up you can browse for or type 'Lettuce-Farmer'.

 Using Git:
 ----------
 Clone the Lettuce-Farmer repository in your Packages directory.
-You can find where the directory via Sublime Text 2 > Preferences > Browse Packages...
+You can find where the directory via `Preferences > Browse Packages...`

     git clone https://github.com/kylederkacz/lettuce-farmer.git